A seat on the Boston City Council has become a hot ticket item.

 Those looking to replace him are Jennifer Nassour, Helence Vincent, Priscilla Kenzie Bok, Montez David Haywood, Landon Lemoine and Kristen Mobilia.

-Whomever is elected will represent Back Bay.
+Whoever is elected will represent Back Bay.

 Councilor Mark Ciommo (District 9) is another councilor not running for reelection again this year.
 He represents Allston-Brighton.